andreia-reis/proteogenomic_pipeline_calbicans/README.md

   <i>- Output files(s):</i>

-tablefinalproteomics.txt
+pepsubst.fasta

+pepsubst_nosymbol.fasta

+originalprotein.fasta

+DupliPeptide.txt

+DupliPepDifferentCodon.txt

+tablefinalproteomics.txt/.cvs

 TOPcodonsSubst.txt

 <i>-  Description:</i>

-   This script assigns the top most frequent codons to amino acids and calculates codon/sub frequencies.
+   This script assigns codons to amino acids and calculates codon/sub frequencies.
+Protein-peptide correspondence is analysed to identify putative errors on codon assignment due multiple peptide matching within the same protein.
+Duplicates are removed: same peptide matched to different proteins.
+As DNA sequence may be different, the information is kept so the putative error on codon assignment can be analysed.
+The Protein-DNA correspondence is analysed to analyse putative discrepancies between the files.

 <b>4.
 CaAllCodonsAnalysisI.R</b>